AdrKacz/IA-SMA-Sort/README.md

   env.display(2 * 30 + 8)
 ```

-After each action, we update the state of the environment to keep its information up to date for the following agents.
+After each action, we update the state of the environment.
+It keeps its information up to date for the following agents.

 ### How do agents act?